skypjack/entt/docs/md/meta.md

 auto factory = entt::meta<my_type>().type("reflected_type"_hs);
 ```

-Identifiers are important because users can retrieve meta types at runtime by
-searching for them by _name_ other than by type.<br/>
+Identifiers are used to _retrieve_ meta types at runtime by _name_ other than by
+type.<br/>
-On the other hand, there are cases in which users can be interested in adding
+However, users can be interested in adding features to a reflected type so that
-features to a reflected type so that the reflection system can use it correctly
+the reflection system can use it correctly under the hood, while they don't want
-under the hood, but they don't want to also make the type _searchable_.
-In this
-case, it's sufficient not to invoke `type`.
+to also make the type _searchable_.
+In this case, it's sufficient not to invoke
+`type`.

-A factory is such that all its member functions return the factory itself or a
+A factory is such that all its member functions return the factory itself.
+It's
-decorated version of it.
-This object can be used to add the following:
+generally used to create the following:

 * _Constructors_.
-Actual constructors can be assigned to a reflected type by
+A constructors is assigned to a reflected type by specifying
-  specifying their list of arguments.
-Free functions (namely, factories) can be
+  its _list of arguments_.
+Free functions are also accepted if the return type
-  used as well, as long as the return type is the expected one.
-From a client's
+  is the expected one.
+From a client perspective, nothing changes between a free
-  point of view, nothing changes if a constructor is a free function or an
+  function or an actual constructor:
-  actual constructor.<br/>
-  Use the `ctor` member function for this purpose:

   ```cpp
   entt::meta<my_type>().ctor<int, char>().ctor<&factory>();
   ```

+  Meta default constructors are implicitly generated, if possible.

 * _Destructors_.
-Free functions and member functions can be used as destructors
+Both free functions and member functions are valid destructors:
-  of reflected types.
-The purpose is to give users the ability to free up
-  resources that require special treatment before an object is actually
-  destroyed.<br/>
-  Use the `dtor` member function for this purpose:

   ```cpp
   entt::meta<my_type>().dtor<&destroy>();
   ```

+  The purpose is to offer the possibility to free up resources that require
+  _special treatment_ before an object is actually destroyed.<br/>
   A function should neither delete nor explicitly invoke the destructor of a
   given instance.

 * _Data members_.
-Both real data members of the underlying type and static and
+Meta data members are actual data members of the underlying
-  global variables, as well as constants of any kind, can be attached to a meta
+  type but also static and global variables or constants of any kind.
+From the
-  type.
-From the point of view of the client, all the variables associated with
+  point of view of the client, all the variables associated with the reflected
-  the reflected type will appear as if they were part of the type itself.<br/>
+  type appear as if they were part of the type itself:
-  Use the `data` member function for this purpose:

   ```cpp
   entt::meta<my_type>()